 The objective of this guide is to give the developer the basic knowledge of the payment industry needed to augment the Curbstone guidance to “get it right the first time.”

 Before developers can integrate electronic payments into their applications they need to understand the payment industry and how it relates to the business processes of the application they are writing.
 Integrating payments is hsitorically a complicated process that has evolved over a number of years and is quite likely to require different implementation strategies for each application and vertical market (restaurant, hospitality, e-commerce, etc…).
 The way a developer implements payments into applications has an important bearing on the ease-of-use and efficiency of applications are as well as the ultimate processing rate (fee) the merchant pays for each transaction.
 If integration is done poorly payments may be processed, but the merchant will pay higher rates than necessary.
+These are due to DOWNGRADES, which happen when the card vendors decide that the transaction does not contain the required fields, or has not been processes in the timeframes preferred.

 The first step towards a successful integration is to understand the payment process and some payment processing terms.
 Listed below is an overview of how payment processing works and a number of terms that will be used in describing the payment process.
 Please read the terms below carefully and refer back to them as needed.
 These terms are important to understanding the payment processing industry, the players and the developer’s role.